Christopher

 “I

-of the characters, the many levels of feeling.
-The outcome
+the characters, the many levels of feeling.
+The outcome is one of

 “The